Receiving your funds

 To receive and/or maintain your award, the student will need to meet satisfactory academic progress requirements, and complete any documents required by student financial assistance.

-Financial aid accepted by students will apply towards tuition and fees, room/board, and other debts owed to the university.
-If the total of the aid applied exceeds the amount of charges owed to the university, excess funds will be sent to the cashier's office or to the student's local address (or directly deposited into their bank account) each semester.
-If a Parent PLUS Loan has resulted in an overpayment, the refund will be sent directly to the parent.
+Financial aid accepted by students will apply towards tuition and fees, food and housing, and any books and supply charges on your student account.
 If all requirements, including full-time registration, promissory notes and counseling, are fulfilled by the student, the funds will be paid out to the student's account 7-10 days prior to the first day of class.

 For more information on how financial aid is awarded, including your rights and responsibilities, see our policies and procedures page.